SEKOIA-IO/intake-formats/SesameIT/README.md

-# Jizô NDR
+# SesameIT

 ## Description

-Jizô NDR is a network observability platform that enables decision-makers to anticipate, identify and block cyber-attacks.
+Sesame IT is a european leader in cyberdefense.
+Its mission consists in reducing the economic and human costs of cybercrime.